 When your team is formed and the season nears, it’s important to put together practice plans for each practice.
 Keep in mind, Little League is a developmental program.
 Be sure to structure each practice to include fundamentals – proper hitting, fielding, base running, etc. Try to structure your practices with little down time in order to keep the players’ attention.
 And, be sure to have fun and allow for plenty of water breaks.
 For those volunteering at the Tee Ball or Coach Pitch Baseball levels, Little League has created easy-to-implement curriculum’s.

 After the first week of practice, schedule a meeting with your team’s parents to better introduce yourself, explain your coaching philosophy, and to share your goals for the team.
 Be sure to explain that Little League is not a win-at-all-costs program, and that your responsibility is to develop players and for those players to have fun.
 Also, mention that if there are any concerns during the season to address those with you directly.
 At the meeting, it’s a good opportunity to remind parents that their role is to show their support from the stands, and to let the coaches coach the team.
-Alert parents as to your preferred means of communication – phone, text, email, or team website, such as those communications tools available through Blue Sombrero.
+Alert parents as to your preferred means of communication – phone, text, email, or team website, such as those communications tools available through Sports Connect.
 Be clear that you’d appreciate knowing if a player cannot attend a game/practice well ahead of time, and communicate the importance of Little Leaguers making as many practices as possible in order to develop and build team camaraderie.
 Remind parents to provide timely pick-ups after each practice and game, and encourage them to volunteer for a position within the league.